 - Public Health (SCOPH)

-- Sexual and Reproductive Health including HIV/AIDS (SCORA)
+- Sexual and Reproductive Health and Rights including HIV and AIDS (SCORA)

 - Medical Education (SCOME)

 - Research Exchanges (SCORE)

 These abbreviations are used frequently in the organization.
 All start with SCO (Standing Committee on) and end with the abbreviation of the Standing Committee itself (PH – Public Health).